plume-sig/zk-nullifier-sig/README.md

 - Metamask: We have an open PR set ([rpc](https://github.com/MetaMask/eth-json-rpc-middleware/pull/198 ), [api](https://github.com/MetaMask/api-specs/pull/120), [core](https://github.com/MetaMask/metamask-extension/pull/17482)) that we are waiting on them to merge!
 Snaps [dropped support for secret key access](https://github.com/MetaMask/snaps/issues/1665) so a Metamask Snap is no longer a tenable path, although we did have a snap as well.
 - Aztec: WIP, pending implementation in Noir.
-- Ledger:
+- Ledger: This [app](https://github.com/base0010/plume-ledger-app/tree/sswu) compiles and generates PLUME signatures on embedded hardware and works on Ledgers.
+Test via the [Ledger app builder](https://github.com/LedgerHQ/ledger-app-builder).
 - ZK Snap: The "holy grail of private voting", according to Ameen, co-author of the private voting report.
 Uses PLUME as a [core component of an end-to-end private voting system](https://twitter.com/AeriusLabs/status/1753052458249785836).

 ### Audits
-We have been audited by 0xbok for these three implementations V1 and V2 implementations, as well as for V1 circuits in circom.
-We expect the halo2 circuits to be runnable on mobile (once we have audited that code and put up a recursive proving infrastructure setup).
+We have been audited by [PSE Security](https://github.com/0xbok) for these three implementations V1 and V2 implementations, as well as for V1 circuits in circom.
+We expect the halo2 circuits to be runnable on mobile (once we have audited that code circa ~April and put up a recursive proving infrastructure setup).

 ## Testing the circom circuit